CoinFabrik/web3-grant/docs/detectors/reentrancy/reentrancy.md

 }

 ```
 ### Deployment

 Vault and Exploit files can be found under the directories ./example/exploit and ./example/vault.
 The whole exploit example can be run automatically using the `deploy.sh` file.

 ### Tutorial

-See this preliminary [tutorialV1](https://drive.google.com/file/d/1xdd3sECx0_qwVmwTpqs2zHNdKjghAae3/view?usp=share_link) (in Spanish) showing this exploit in action.
+See this [tutorial](https://drive.google.com/file/d/1ekyXG7Mc9FLk916eHFc2W7xXlfZbpA0_/view?usp=share_link) (in Spanish) showing this exploit in action.

+In this preliminary [tutorialV1](https://drive.google.com/file/d/1xdd3sECx0_qwVmwTpqs2zHNdKjghAae3/view?usp=share_link) (in Spanish) we explain a bit more in depth the different functions.

 ## Recommendation